AndriyGi/TravelAgency_RestFull_Security/README.md

 # About
 The "TravelAgency" application allows to:

-add humans and vouchers to the database; remove humans and vouchers from the database; make search of data using particular parameters (type of vouchers, name for humans etc.) ; attach vouchers to humans; count total cost of the vouchers.
+Add humans and vouchers to the database; remove humans and vouchers from the database; make search of data using particular parameters (type of vouchers, name for humans etc.) ; attach vouchers to humans; count total cost of the vouchers.

--Exception handling to maintain the normal flow of the application implemented.

-- Simple Logging Facade for Java (SLF4J) implemented as a facade for different logging frameworks (e.g.,  java.util.logging, logback, Log4j).
+-Exception handling to maintain the normal flow of the application implemented, -Simple Logging Facade for Java (SLF4J) implemented as a facade for different logging frameworks (e.g.,  java.util.logging, logback, Log4j),

--Database migration implemented using the “Liquibase” framework for managing automatic code delivery to test and live environment, using dialect YAML.
+-Database migration implemented using the “Liquibase” framework integrated with Maven, for managing automatic code delivery to test and live environment, using dialect YAML,
 -Token-based API authentication with Spring and JWT implemented.